mariusscholtz/Oracle-Cloud-Infrastructure-resources/github-test/readme.md

 This is a test page

+# Create a new repository
-Login to github -> Select your project -> File new -> Add folder-name/readme.md
+Login to github -> Create new repository -> select Public or private Select Repository -> Select your project -> File new -> Add folder-name/readme.md

 <!-- This is a test document to show markdown language:
 30 July 2024